LOGAR provides dangerous goods training and consulting for all modes of transport.

 For the road transport training (ADR), we differentiate between the training requirements applicable to staff in charge for subsequent road transport related responsibilities and the vocational training in preparation of the test required to obtain DGSA (Dangerous Goods Safety Advisor) certification in accordance with Council Directives 96/35/EC and 2000/18/EC, administered by the German Chamber for Trade and Commerce (Industrie- und Handelskammer).

-Our training module IMDGBP - Staff in charge, maritime transport mode - has a duration of two days (16 hours) and covers the following topics:
+Our training module ADRBP - Staff in charge, road transport mode - has a duration of two days (16 hours) and covers the following topics:

 The German DGSA act (Gefahrgutbeauftragtenverordnung, GbV) mandates that companies which are involved in the processing, shipping, loading or packaging of Dangerous Goods are under the obligation to appoint a Dangerous Goods Safety Advisor (in German: Gefahrgutbeauftragter).
 Certain exceptions apply where, for example, dangerous goods are shipped only as Limited Quantities.